robertbiv/Crypto-Transaction-Tracker/docs/AI_FEATURES_GUIDE.md

 1. **Review the Transaction Chain**: Check all related transactions in the alert
 2. **Verify Legitimacy**: Was this intentional arbitrage or an accidental wash sale?
 3. **Correct if Needed**: If legitimate, document the business purpose; if fraudulent, remove
-4. **Consult a Tax Professional**: For wash sales, you may need to adjust cost basis
+4. **Consult a Transaction Professional**: For wash sales, you may need to adjust cost basis

 **Example Fraud Alert:**
 ```